Do people go through life on a predetermined path, like a straight line?

 I shuddered at the thought.

-"If he does need surgery," my mom asked,-there was that damned word again.
+"If he does need surgery," my mom asked.
+There was that stupid word again.
 Surgery.
 "Are you going to do it?"

-All that of that talk about surgery and no one was sure if I actually needed it.
+All that talk about surgery and no one was sure if I actually needed it.
 My body numbed.

 It was all I could think about.